-- 3.1 Application to investment funds Part 2 of the Rule does not apply to an investment fund if the investment fund has an investment fund manager.
-The reason for this is that under Part 3 of the Rule an investment fund's manager must pay a capital markets participation fee in respect of revenues generated from managing the investment fund. - 3.2 Late fees Section 2.7 of the Rule requires a reporting issuer to pay an additional fee when it is late in paying its participation fee.
-Reporting issuers should be aware that the late payment of participation fees may lead to the reporting issuer being noted in default and included on the list of defaulting reporting issuers available on the Commission's website. - 3.3 Exemption for subsidiary entities Under section 2.4 of the Rule, an exemption from participation fees is available to a reporting issuer that is a subsidiary entity if, among other requirements, the parent of the subsidiary entity has paid a participation fee applicable to the parent under subsection 2.2(1) of the Rule determined with reference to the parent's capitalization for the parent's financial year.
+11. Section 8 of the Rule requires a reporting issuer to pay an additional fee when it is late in paying its participation fee.
+Reporting issuers should be aware that the late payment of participation fees may lead to the reporting issuer being noted in default and included on the list of defaulting reporting issuers available on the Commission's website.

+Exemption for subsidiary entities

+12. Under section 6 of the Rule, an exemption from participation fees is available to a reporting issuer that is a subsidiary entity if, among other requirements, the parent of the subsidiary entity has paid a participation fee applicable to the parent under subsection 4(1) of the Rule determined with reference to the parent's capitalization for the parent's financial year.
 This condition to the exemption is only available if the parent was a Class 1 or Class 2 reporting issuer.

-3.4 Determination of market value
+Determination of market value